 Take a deep breath at the top of the rep to increase intra-abdominal pressure.
 This will make you stronger.
 Breathe out during the last half of the eccentric (up) phase of the rep.

 You want your shoulders to drop below your elbows.
-You might not be able to bring your shoulders as low as your hands, either do to poor flexibility or shoulder discomfort.
+You might not be able to bring your shoulders as low as your hands, either due to poor flexibility or shoulder discomfort.
 This is OK.
 Please do not hurt your shoulders.

 Do not lock your elbows at the top, but come as close to lock-out as possible without actually locking out.
 Just because I told you not to lock your elbows doesn’t mean you can do partial dips.